YanivShahar1/YanivShahar1/README.md

 ### Hi there 👋

-My name is Yaniv and I'm a computer science student.
+😄 My name is Yaniv and I'm a computer science student.

-Interested in  AI (currently I’m taking Machine Learning and Deep Learning courses, about to take Computer Vision and NLP courses in the next semester ), hungry to learn new things !
+👀 Interested in AI (Machine learning , Deep Learning, NLP , Computer Vision), and quantum computing !

 📫 Feel free to contact me any time ! yanivshahar97@gmail.com